How Larry Bird Shaped the Future: A Legacy Timeline

 In 2021, Larry Bird was named to the NBA's 75th Anniversary Team list.

-Since 2022, the NBA will award the MVPs for the conference finals; the Eastern Conference Finals MVP trophy is named in Larry Bird's honor, while the Western Conference trophy is named after Magic Johnson.
+Since 2022, the NBA will award the MVPs for the conference finals; the Eastern Conference Finals MVP trophy is named in Larry Bird's honor.

-May 2024: The Larry Bird Museum was opened
+May 2024: Opening of the Larry Bird Museum

-In May 2024, the Larry Bird Museum was opened in Terre Haute, Indiana.
-The museum contains memorabilia from Bird's high school, college and NBA career along with interactive exhibits and interviews with coaches, teammates and rivals.
+In May 2024, the Larry Bird Museum was opened in Terre Haute, Indiana, containing memorabilia from his career along with interactive exhibits and interviews.